 - Causing or endangering pain or suffering;

-- Failing to provide food, drink or water;
+- Failing to provide proper and sufficient food, drink or water;

 - Failing to provide treatment (being the owner or person in charge of a sick or injured animal and unreasonably failing to provide veterinary or other appropriate treatment for the animal).